weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 outs() << "Compile-time was: " << Elapsed.count() << " ms\n";
 ```

-This brings compile-times of the example down from ~2200ms to ~740ms when running on up to 8 threads in parallel:
+Compile-times for our csmith example drop from ~2200ms to just ~740ms when utilizing 8 threads in parallel:
 ```
 > ./tpde-orc --par 8 tpde-orc/03-csmith-tpde.ll
 Load module: tpde-orc/03-csmith-tpde.ll